tidymodels/hardhat/tests/testthat/_snaps/forge-recipe.md

       forge(iris, x$blueprint)
     Condition
       Error in `validate_column_names()`:
       !
-The required column `Petal.Length` is missing.
+The required column "Petal.Length" is missing.

 # `forge()` is compatible with hardhat 0.2.0 molded blueprints with a basic recipe